ian-lee-mxc/Moonchain-Documentation/docs/intro.md

 At Moonchain, we've developed a suite of native decentralized applications (dApps) to enhance and support your projects.
 When you deploy your application on Moonchain, you can directly use our in-house dApps to extend utility, functionality and streamline integration.
 These include:

-- **L1-L3 Bridge**: Seamlessly connect to different blockchain layers, facilitating smooth and efficient asset transfers.
+- **L1-Beam Chain Bridge**: Seamlessly connect to different blockchain layers, facilitating smooth and efficient asset transfers.
 - **NFT Marketplace**: Create, buy, sell and trde NFTs with ease on our robust marketplace platform.
 - **Swapping dApp**: Exchange token pairs effortlessly using our intuitive swapping application.
 - **Moonchain Name Service (MNS)**: Create custom, easy-to-remember names to simplify transactions across blockchains, unify your identity in the Web3 ecosystem, and manage your decentralized websites.